Yinlong: Classification

 A small rostral bone on the end of the upper jaw clearly identifies Yinlong as a ceratopsian, although the skull displays several features, especially the ornamentation of the squamosal bone of the skull roof, which were previously thought to be unique to pachycephalosaurians.
 The presence of these features in Yinlong indicates these as actual synapomorphies (unique features) of the larger group Marginocephalia, which contains both the pachycephalosaurs and the ceratopsians, although these features have been lost in all known ceratopsians more derived than Yinlong.
 The addition of these characters further strengthens the support for Marginocephalia.
 Yinlong also preserves skull features reminiscent of the family Heterodontosauridae, providing support for the hypothesis that heterodontosaurids are closely related to marginocephalians The group containing Marginocephalia and Heterodontosauridae has been named Heterodontosauriformes.
 However, this hypothesis was not supported by a subsequent analysis of basal ornithischians that was carried out as part of a study on the postcranial anatomy of Yinlong, which resolved the below phylogeny of Ceratopsia.

+Paleobiology

 Diet

 Yinlong was discovered with seven gastroliths preserved in the abdominal cavity.
 Gastroliths, stones stored in the digestive tract and used to grind plant material, are also found in other ceratopsians such as Psittacosaurus, and are also widely distributed in most other dinosaur groups, including birds.

+Growth

+In 2024, bone histology based on specimens of various ontogenetic stage (1 early juvenile, 2 late juveniles, 4 subadults and 3 adults) suggested that Yinlong reached sexual maturity at 6 years old, much younger than the age of sexual maturity for Psittacosaurus but older than that for ceratopsids.
+The study also found evidence of growth rates higher than those of extant squamates and crocodiles but lower than those of large-sized dinosaurs and extant mammals and birds.